-We could experience growth in the number of our employees and the scope of our operations, if we need to conduct additional clinical trials or non-clinical investigation to support the potential resubmission of our NDA or in the event we are successful in obtaining regulatory approval particularly in the areas of manufacturing, regulatory affairs, sales, marketing and health resources.
+We could experience growth in the number of our employees and the scope of our operations or in the event we are successful in obtaining regulatory approval particularly in the areas of manufacturing, regulatory affairs, sales, marketing and health resources.
 Our management may need to divert a disproportionate amount of its attention away from our day-to-day activities to devote time to managing these growth activities.
-To manage these growth activities, we must continue to implement and improve our managemal, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+To manage these growth activities, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 Our inability to effectively manage any expansion of our operations may result in weaknesses in our infrastructure, give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 Any growth experienced could require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If our management is unable to effectively manage such growth, our expenses may increase more than expected, our potential ability to generate revenue could be reduced and we may not be able to implement our business strategy.